This photo has been shared online with the claim that it showed an 1930s-1940s German soldier using a modern mobile telephone.

 It does indeed show a man in an 1930s-1940s German soldier uniform on a modern telephone but the photo was not taken during the Second World war, it was taken in 2016.

-Many people will look at the photo and wonder why people would even for a second believe that this could be a genuine 80+ year old photo, the man is clearly holding a modern telephone.
+Many people will look at the photo and wonder why people would even for a second believe that this could be a genuine 80+ year old photo, the man is clearly holding a modern telephone and if you look closely you’ll see evidence of Photoshop being used.

 But you’d be surprised at how often pictures like these end up on time travel conspiracy websites and sooner or later start to lead their own life.